mustaqhasnattamim/GameTrackerPC/README.md

 * If you were Auto-Tracking, the app locks in your final time and stamps today's date.
 * If you were Manual-Tracking, a prompt will ask you to confirm the exact date you rolled the credits.

+⚠️ Limitations & Known Issues
+Windows Exclusive: Because the Auto-Tracker relies on the Windows tasklist command, background .exe tracking is currently only supported on Windows OS.

+Process Names: The scanner detects the actual executable name (e.g., re8.exe), not the display name (e.g., Resident Evil Village).
+You must have the game currently running to select it from the tracking dropdown.

+Chromium Throttling: While backgroundThrottling is disabled in the Electron backend, extreme CPU loads (e.g., benchmarking) might slightly delay UI state updates until the system resources free up.
+(Playtime accuracy remains unaffected due to Delta Time math).

+👨‍💻 Developed By
+Mustaq Hasnat Tamim Department of Environmental Science and Geography

+Islamic University, Bangladesh

 ---

 ## 🛠️ Installation